 1.7 If a card issuer exercises its rights not to settle or to undertake a Chargeback, we will immediately, and without notice, be entitled, and you will allow us, to debit your settlement funds due by us to you or to debit your bank account (in case the settlement funds are insufficient), or to recover from you by any other means, the amount paid by us to you in respect of that transaction.

 1.10 You acknowledge the fact that credit cards have an increased risk of misuse.
-You agree that you will be liable for any reversals (including but not limited to Chargebacks) with respect to transactions processed under the Merchant Agreement.
-This liability is not subject to any limitation of liability that may be expressed elsewhere in the Merchant Agreement and survives termination or expiration of the Merchant Agreement.
+You agree that you will be liable for any reversals (including but not limited to Chargebacks) with respect to Transactions processed under the Contract.
+This liability is not subject to any limitation of liability that may be expressed elsewhere in the Contract and survives termination or expiration of the Contract.
+Any and all cancellations must be actioned and/or refunded, where applicable.

-2.1 Before completing any Transaction, you are required to comply with all security procedures that we or the Acquirer require you to comply with from time to time.
+2.1 Before completing any Transaction, you are required to comply with all security procedures that we or the Acquirer require you to comply with from time to time, which shall include – but not be limited to – the PCI document provided separately by us.

 2.2 You agree to retain all transaction data and transaction records and receipts (if relevant) in the strictest confidence and in a secure environment in compliance with Scheme Rules.
 You will take all reasonable precautions to ensure that Cardholder information is not disclosed to any person other than us or misused by any person, unless otherwise required by any applicable law or by the Scheme Rules.

-3.1 You agree to indemnify us on a full and continuing basis against all losses arising from or in connection with any Transaction or your breach of Scheme Rules, and/or for any other reason where a Scheme levies a fee, fine, penalty or charge against us due to any action or inaction by you.
-This liability is not limited by any limitation in liability that may be expressed elsewhere in the Merchant Agreement and survives termination or expiration of the Merchant Agreement.
+3.1 You agree to indemnify us on a full and continuing basis against all losses arising from or in connection with any Transaction or your breach of Scheme Rules or the Merchant Terms, any loss or corruption of Transaction data and/or for any other reason where a Scheme levies a fee, fine, penalty or charge against us due to any action or inaction by you.
+This liability is not limited by any limitation in liability that may be expressed elsewhere in the Contract and survives termination or expiration of the Contract.

-4.4 In the event of termination of this Merchant Agreement, we may withhold (a portion of) the settlement funds to fund the Reserve Account to cover the outstanding and/or reasonably expected future risk of Chargebacks, fines and other obligations of Merchant under the Merchant Agreement.
+4.3 In the event of termination of this Contract, we may withhold (a portion of) the settlement funds to cover the outstanding and/or reasonably expected future risk of Chargebacks, fines and other obligations of Merchant under the Contract.
 Upon request, we shall provide a written justification for the amount withheld.

 5.1 You warrant and represent to GoodBox that: –

-5.2.1 You will perform your obligations under the Merchant Agreement in compliance with applicable laws and the Scheme Rules and all relevant PCI DSS requirements applicable to it;
+5.1.1 You will perform your obligations under the Contract in compliance with applicable laws and the Scheme Rules, the Merchant Terms and all relevant PCI DSS requirements applicable to you and your website(s);

-5.2.3 You have full capacity and authority to enter into and to perform the Merchant Agreement; and
+5.1.3 You have full capacity and authority to enter into and to perform the Contract; and

-5.2.4 Your proposed activities under the Merchant Agreement do not infringe any applicable laws, the Scheme Rules and/or the rights of any third party, including any third party’s Intellectual Property Rights.
+5.1.4 Your proposed activities under the Contract do not infringe any applicable laws, the Scheme Rules and/or the rights of any third party, including any third party’s Intellectual Property Rights.